-"Can Windows Media Player play Blu-ray discs? - I just installed Windows 7 premium home,full retail 64 bit version.
+"Can Windows Media Player play Blu-ray discs? - I just installed Windows 7 premium home, full retail 64-bit version.
 I was surprised to find that I can't play Blu-ray on Windows Media Player.
 What is Microsoft doing to solve the Windows Media Player Blu-ray playback issue?
 BluRay has been around for a long time and I'm sure thousands of Windows 7 customers are going to be in the same boat as me.
-There are NO codec available through a Google search ( 64 bit) and I would be very reluctant to use one off the internet anyway (Virus issues)."
+There is NO codec available through a Google search ( 64 bit) and I would be very reluctant to use one off the internet anyway (Virus issues)."

 It's not a fresh topic.
 Windows 7/8 Media Player no longer has the support of DVD playback, not even to say playing Blu-ray on Windows Media Player.
-To play Blu-ray on Windows computer, currently there are 3 different ways: use Windows Media Player Blu-ray codec, turn to 3rd-party Blu-ray player software, and rip Blu-ray to Windows Media Player compatible videos.
-This guide will introduce you these 3 ways to play Blu-ray on Windows Media Player in details.
+To play Blu-ray on Windows computer, currently, there are 3 different ways: use Windows Media Player Blu-ray codec, turn to 3rd-party Blu-ray player software, and rip Blu-ray to Windows Media Player compatible videos.
+This guide will introduce you to these 3 ways to play Blu-ray on Windows Media Player in detail.

 Part 1: Play Blu-ray on Windows Media Player with Windows Media Player Blu-ray Codec